lando811/InfoCom-Drone-2-Microservices/README.md

 ```
 Go to `/webserver`, start your Redis server (if it is not already running, which it probably is – test using `redis-cli`) and run the two flask servers:

-1. Run server that for writing data to the redis server
+1. Run server for writing data to the redis server
 ```
 export FLASK_APP=database.py
 export FLASK_DEBUG=1